 on Amazon.co.uk

-- Tony Bass's review of Journeys to the Heartland, posted on rec.arts.books in 1995.
+Tony Bass's review of Journeys to the Heartland, posted to rec.arts.books in 1995.

 Journeys to the Heartland "is the first volume of the WOLVES OF TIME, a major new trilogy based on the revival of European wolves.
 It is the first positive portrayal of wolves since Jack London's WOLF FANG of last century.
 Most of these animals were exterminated in Europe and there are small populations of wolves in Italy, Spain and Germany, but they are recovering in numbers in most European countries.
 The book is a modern classic of animal-based adult fiction."